WHY DO UP?

 How much time have you spent on failed personal projects, business ventures, and research traps?
 It may make sense to delegate some of your personal or professional work to experts or assistants that have a comparative advantage and/or less opportunity cost than you.
 We’ve saved clients thousands of hours by automating their workflows, answering their hard research questions, and helping them avoid common failure modes in business.

 Failure is overrated.
 You will inevitably fail to achieve some of your goals, but minimizing that failure rate is still valuable.
-It’s unwise to “fail fast” to learn if you can instead invest 1/10th the time, money, energy, and pain to read a book or study.
-Always aim to win while mindfully accepting the occasional failure with your big, complicated, high expected value projects.
+It’s unwise to “fail fast” to learn if you can instead invest 1/100th the time, money, energy, and pain to read a book or study.
+Always aim to win while mindfully accepting the occasional failure with your audacious, high expected value projects.